California Residents: Please see our California Privacy Statement and Notice at Collection

 Anyone can see the public boards and Pins you create and profile information you give us.
 We also make this public information available through what are called APIs (basically a technical way to share information quickly).
 For example, a partner can study what their most popular Pins are or how their Pins are being shared on Pinterest by using a Pinterest API.
 We also share your information with:

 Children under 13 are not allowed to use Pinterest.
 If you are based in the EEA you may only use Pinterest if you are over the age at which you can provide consent to data processing under the laws of your country.
-If you are a parent and you learn that your child is using Pinterest and you don't want them to, please contact us.

 If you have any questions about our data processing activities, the data controller you should contact is Pinterest Europe Ltd., an Irish company with its registered office at Palmerston House, 2nd Floor, Fenian Street, Dublin 2, Ireland.
 You can also contact our

 If you think that we haven't complied with data protection laws, you have a right to lodge a complaint with the Data Protection Commission in Ireland or with your local supervisory authority.